 Read more: Day trip from Munich: Dachau

-*Note: This post contains affiliate links, for which I can receive compensation for purchases.
+This post contains affiliate links, meaning if you click on items for purchase I can receive some compensation.

 So here’s the general reading list I’ve been working on for the NEH Holocaust through Visual Cultures Summer Institute: